Data

 Why do preschools have no data?

 Because of the increasing attention on early childhood education, the Ed-Data Partnership decided to begin including information for preschools, when available, on the Ed-Data website.
-However, the enrollment data we receive from the California Department of Education only reports K-12 enrollment data.
+However, the enrollment data we receive from the California Department of Education only reported K-12 enrollment data through 2022-23.
 As a result, preschool reports on Ed-Data will have very limited data, such as the address and administrator's name.
 But we are including them because they do provide some basic information about the school and, in time, we hope more data will become available for these schools.

 What do I need to know about the English learner data on Ed-Data?